Educatius Group’s USA F-1 Inbound High School Program Listed by CSIET for 7th year in a Row

 Similar Schools (3)

-SCHOOL PROFILE Founded in 1876, Vermont Academy is a college preparatory school.
+Founded in 1876, Vermont Academy is a college preparatory school.
 The private boarding school offers a variety of AP and dual credit courses as well as extensive STEM courses; including physics, biochemistry, environmental science, and more.
 FACILITIES Located on a 515 acre campus, students learn in modern classrooms and facilities.
 There are also miles of hiking and skiing trails surrounding the campus.
 During the winter there is a snow park for skiing and snowboarding too.
 SPORTS AND ARTS International students can participate in a variety of traditional and unique sports.
 The school offers an equestrian program, located off campus.
 Outdoor enthusiasts can enjoy miles of ski, bike, and hiking trails too.
 Vermont Academy offers many extracurricular and academic courses in the fine arts; including ballet, theater, electronic music, jazz music, film-making, and more.
-DORMITORIES AND STUDENT LIFE International students can enjoy modern dorm rooms and facilities, where t
+DORMITORIES AND STUDENT LIFE International students can enjoy modern dorm rooms and facilities, where they are supervi

 St. Johnsbury Academy